takanobaka/Gmail-Unread-Cleanup-App/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-When using the gmail app on my phone, I found it annoying that my 10 year old gmail accounts that I had left unattended showed 5000+ unread notifications, which were getting in the way of my user experience.
+When using the gmail app on my phone, I was annoyed that my 10 year old unattended gmail accounts showed 5000+ unread notifications, which were getting in the way of my user experience.
 I wanted to be able to see the red notification icon on the app to show how many unread emails I had for the important emails, not the 3 random emails I created to be expendable and vulnerable to annoying spam.
 The difference between having no red icon to a red "1" icon, versus having a red "5489" icon become a red "5490" makes a world of a difference.

 The existing solution was to just mark all emails as read, but gmail UI only lets you select 100 at a time, and every cycle involves multiple mouse clicks and my concentration.

-Thus, I made this utility to run and connect to your gmail account, so that you can mark all the unread emails with a click of a button.
-Time to sit back and wait for the utility to sift through my 5K+ emails.
+Thus, I made this utility to run and connect to your gmail account, allowing the user to mark all the unread emails with a click of a button.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>